-The Metropolitan Edison Sustainable Energy Fund favors the use of its funds for lending, equity or other forms of investment in projects that meet the fund's objectives.
-A limited amount of grantmaking will be done from the fund to advance its purposes.
+The Metropolitan Edison Sustainable Energy Fund and Penelec Sustainable Energy Funds favor the use of funds for lending, equity or other forms of investment in projects that meet the funds' objectives.
+A limited amount of grantmaking will be done from the funds to advance their purposes.

 Projects that will be considered

-The following types of projects are eligible for grants from the program:
+The following types of projects are eligible for grants from the funds:

-1. Projects that educate power users in the Met Ed region about renewable energy, the importance of energy conservation and/or energy conservation methods.
+1. Projects that educate power users in the Penelec or Met Ed region about renewable energy, the importance of energy conservation and/or energy conservation methods.

-2. Projects that will improve the environment within the Met Ed service territory, relative to the transmission and distribution facilities of the company.
+2. Projects that will improve the environment within the Penelec or Met Ed service territory, relative to the transmission and distribution facilities of the company.
 These grants will be specifically limited to projects that propose to provide a public benefit from the use of the company's facilities.
-Applicants should not contact Metropolitan Edison directly regarding these projects, but should contact the Community Foundation.
+Applicants should not contact Metropolitan Edison or Pennsylvania Electric directly regarding these projects, but should contact the respective Community Foundation.

 Any organization, governmental entity, individual or corporation may apply for grants under this program.
 Entities that are not exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code, or are not units of government may apply, but should expect to provide extensive information as to their operations and be subject to significant oversight by the Foundation in the use of the funds.